 Unfortunately, while we may define some of his criteria, we have yet to determine how he achieved such accurate mastery of value calculation.

 Apart from knowing the things Warren Buffett looks at while investing, these are the things he advises-

 Warren Buffett follows and believes in the buy-and-hold strategy.
 He believes that excellent businesses are challenging to find, and once someone has got hold of it, they should hold it for years to reap its optimum benefit.

 As he famously quotes, "Our favorite holding period is forever."

-Though normal retail investors allude to the fact that diversification is important when you are playing in equities, Mr. Buffett does not belong to this school of thought.
+Though average retail investors allude to the fact that diversification is essential when playing in equities, Mr. Buffett does not belong to this school of thought.

-Mr. Buffett believes that market news is made to create hype or noise around a particular stock and one or two-quarter results is not a true reflection of a company's long-term performance.
+Mr. Buffett believes that market news creates hype or noise around a particular stock, and one or two-quarter results do not reflect a company's long-term performance.

-Keeping this philosophy in mind, Buffett always advices investors that during such times they should ask a question, that whether such performance or negative news will impact the company's long-term earnings power.
+Keeping this philosophy in mind, Buffett always advises investors to ask whether such performance or negative news will impact the company's long-term earnings power during such times.